 - Surely there are some interactions that are so intimate and “human”, they cannot be replaced by machines, like…sex?
 Nope, non-human objects have been used to satisfy that need for a long time, so the rise of sexbots is a “no-brainer”.
 As noted by Dr. Henrik Christensen, chairman of the European Robotics Network, “people are willing to have sex with inflatable dolls, so initially anything that moves will be an improvement.”

-- What about the your children?
+- What about your children?
 Surely we won’t let robots look after our sweet little munchkins.
 They need love and care, which can only be provided by poorly paid teachers or teenage girls.
-Seriously, if you cannot imagine leaving kids with interactive machines designed to be fun and educational, just look for a kid with an iPad — they’re not hard to find.
+Seriously, if you cannot imagine leaving kids with interactive machines designed to be fun and educational, just look for a kid with an iPad — not exactly hard to find.